The Spirit of the Feast

 What's Your Christmas Dinner Style?

-This chart highlights the expanding variety in Christmas meals, illustrating a move from one main tradition to a range of options that embrace contemporary tastes and lifestyles.
+This chart highlights the evolving diversity of Christmas meals, illustrating a move from one dominant tradition to a range of options that embrace contemporary tastes and lifestyles.